 The chair and vice-chairs are selected for a term of one year.
 The chair and vice-chairs terms will extend through the first meeting of the new year if a new chair has not been selected.
 The chair will be ineligible to serve as chair for one year after completing five consecutive one year terms.
 The Chair will be ineligible to serve as vice-chair for one year after completing one or more one year terms.
 The vice-chairs will be ineligible to serve as vice-chair for one year after completing five consecutive one year terms.
 Fractional terms of 6 months or longer will be counted a completing a one year term.

 4.4.2.
-Election of Chair
+Election of Chair and Vice-Chairs

 A person who is or will be a member of the ASO AC in a particular year is:

-– eligible to become Chair in that year provided he or she has not exceeded the term limit in section 4.4.1.
+– eligible to become Chair or Vice chair in that year provided he or she has not exceeded the term limit in section 4.4.1.

 – notwithstanding the fact that the procedure for electing the Chair begins during the preceding year.

-4.4.3.
-Appointment of Vice Chairs

-The newly elected Chair shall appoint two ASO AC members to be Vice Chairs.
-To be appointed, each of the appointees shall:

-(a) First, accept the appointment; and

-(b) Be from a different region to the other appointee and to the Chair; and

-(c) has not exceeded the term limit in section 4.4.1.

 4.4.4.
-Election Procedure for Chair
+Election Procedure for Chair and Vice Chairs

 (a) The Secretary of the NRO EC shall oversee the conduct of the election.

-(b) Nominations for the positions of Chair for a particular year shall be posted on a private ASO AC mailing list no earlier than 00:00 UTC on 1 December and no later than 24:00 UTC on 14 December of the preceding year.
+(b) Nominations for the positions of Chair and Vice Chairs for a particular year shall be posted on a private ASO AC mailing list no earlier than 00:00 UTC on 1 December and no later than 24:00 UTC on 14 December of the preceding year.
 Self-nominations are allowed.
 Nominations must be seconded by another eligible voter.
 Confirmation of interest from nominated candidates must be posted on a private ASO AC mailing list no later than 31 December at 24:00 UTC.

-(c) At its December meeting, the council shall establish the days and times for the opening and closing of the polls for the purpose of electing the chair of the council.
+(c) At its December meeting, the council shall establish the days and times for the opening and closing of the polls for the purpose of electing the chair and the vice chairs of the council.
 The polls shall not be kept open for more than seven (7) calendar days.
-Within three (3) calendar days after the polls have closed, the winner of the election will be announced.
+Within three (3) calendar days after the polls have closed, the winners of the election will be announced.
 Records of how each AC member voted will be kept secret.
-The candidate receiving the most votes is elected Chair.
+The candidate receiving the most votes is elected Chair, the second and third most voted are elected vice chair.

 (d) In the event of a tie, there shall be a second round of electronic voting, in which the candidates are those who tied for first place during the first round.
 The list of candidates and the days and times of the opening and closing of the polls shall be announced.
+This procedure applies to Chair and Vice Chairs ‘ election.

 4.4.5.
 Casual Vacancy

-If the Chair resigns or is removed from his or her position on the ASO AC at any time during the term, the Vice Chairs shall designate one of them as the acting Chair, as between themselves, within 7 days.
-In the absence of agreement between the two Vice Chairs, the acting Chair shall be decided by lot within 7 days.
+If the Chair resigns or is removed from his or her position on the ASO AC at any time during the term, the Vice Chairs most voted at the time of his/her election, shall designate as the acting Chair, within 7 days..
 An election to fill the position of the Chair for the remaining term shall be completed within 30 days of the casual vacancy occurring.
 The election shall be overseen by the NRO Secretary.